hnryjms/hnryjms.github.io/_posts/2014-05-04-codeblocks.md

 date:   2014-05-04
 action: "View & Download on GitHub"
 action_url: https://github.com/hnryjms/Codeblocks
+summary: "Wordpress includes an amazing visual editor for writing posts, but writing articles that include lines of code is frustrating with Wordpress's editors, especially for using code highlighting features on your website."
 ---
 Wordpress includes an amazing visual editor for writing posts, but writing articles that include lines of code is frustrating with Wordpress's editors,